EventStore/documentation/docs/clients/grpc/subscriptions.md

 ## Resolving link-to's

-Link-to events point to events in other streams in EventStoreDB.
+Link-to events point to events in other streams in KurrentDB.
 These are generally created by projections such as the `$by_event_type` projection which links events of the same event type into the same stream.
 This makes it easier to look up all events of a specific type.

 ::: tip
 [Filtered subscriptions](subscriptions.md#server-side-filtering) make it easier and faster to subscribe to all events of a specific type or matching a prefix.